typed-ember/ember-cli-typescript/README.md

 #### Environment configuration typings

-Along with the @types/ files mentioned above, ember-cli-typescript adds a starter interface for `config/environment.js` in `config/environment.d.ts`.
+Along with the @types/ files mentioned above, ember-cli-typescript adds a starter interface for `config/environment.js` in `app/config/environment.d.ts`.
 This interface will likely require some changes to match your app.

 We install this file because the actual `config/environment.js` is (a) not actually identical with the types as you inherit them in the content of an application, but rather a superset of what an application has access to, and (b) not in a the same location as the path at which you look it up.
-We map it to the lookup path within your `types` directory, and TypeScript resolves it correctly.
+The actual `config/environment.js` file executes in Node during the build, and Ember CLI writes its result as `<my-app>/config/environment` into your build for consumption at runtime.

 ### String-keyed lookups